marzelwidmer/blog-personal-hugo-site/content/posts/2019-08-28-multiple-project-promoting.md

 Creat a new app with `oc new-app`
 ```

-We will use here the [fabric8/s2i-java](https://hub.docker.com/r/fabric8/s2i-java){:target="_blank"} to deploy our application and will point it to the master branch with the commant `oc new-app`
+We will use here the [fabric8/s2i-java](https://hub.docker.com/r/fabric8/s2i-java) to deploy our application and will point it to the master branch with the command `oc new-app`
 We also want expose the service `oc expose svc/catalog-service` to get a URL with the command `oc get route catalog-service` we will see the URL on the terminal.

 ```bash